Art Therapy for Trauma

 Identity-based trauma

 Racism, transphobia, homophobia, body-based and religious harm.
-Queer-affirming, anti-oppressive, HAES.
+We are queer-affirming, anti-oppressive, & utilize a HAES approach.

 Schedule a free 15-minute appointment